Diagnostic Experience for Jobst Fellows at ProMedica Toledo Hospital

 Formal credentialing of your experience in the interpretation and performance of noninvasive tests currently is required by RVT (Registered Vascular Technologist) certification offered by the American Registry of Diagnostic Medical Sonographers.
 Upon completion of the Jobst Fellowship program, you'll have the appropriate skills and knowledge to qualify for the RVT certification examination.
-RPVI (Registered Physician in Vascular Interpretation) certification is also a high priority for the Jobst Vascular Surgery Fellowship program.
+RPVI (Registered Physician in Vascular Interpretation) certification is a requirement of the American Board of Surgery for Vascular Surgery board certification.
 Your time in the Jobst Vascular Laboratory will provide you with credential-qualifying experience in vascular ultrasound interpretation.
 Fellows are encouraged to take these examinations prior to completion of their vascular residency program.

 A Detailed Look at Vascular Laboratory Training

 During annual vascular lab rotations, fellows will be trained in three fundamental elements of vascular lab training: hands-on operation of equipment followed by proctored clinical testing, supervised test interpretation, and study of relevant classical and current vascular literature.

 Diagnostic testing methods used at JVI and included in training are:

 - Lower extremity arterial physiologic including exercise testing